In This Article

 Yep!
 Once again we had a winner with the default settings (I used “Rock Coaster” again).
 There was one caveat though…some of the river rocks are actually a darker color on the inside so the engraving is really hard to see.
 But since rocks are basically free in our backyard, I didn’t mind the results being hit-or-miss.

-Warning: Laser Engraving Has Bad Fumes
+Laser Engraving Produces Fumes

 It can’t all be roses and daisies now, can it?
 There is one aspect of the xTool M1 (and all laser engraving machines) that us Cricut users didn’t have to think about before, and that is the fumes & smoke caused by the laser burning the designs into the material.
 Remember that poof of smoke every time Han Solo hit a Storm Trooper with his blaster?
 Yep, think that but continued for a ten-minute steady zap.